An Unstable Change of Rings for Morava E-Theory: More on Unstable Comodules

-Note: This is an analog for height $n$ of a height $\infty$ result which is described in \cite{POW} (Theorem 4.1.4) and \cite{BJ} (Section 4 and Appendix B).
+{\bf Remark}.
+This is an analog for height $n$ of a height $\infty$ result which is described in \cite{POW} (Theorem 4.1.4) and \cite{BJ} (Section 4 and Appendix B).
 It is classical that the dual Steenrod algebra is a group scheme which represents the automorphism group of the additive formal group law.
 If one considers endomorphisms of the additive formal group law, not necessarily invertible, the representing object of this monoid scheme is a bialgebra, i.e. a 'Hopf algebra without an antiautomorphism'.
-At the prime $2$ this is described explicitly in \cite{BJ} (see Section 4 and Appendix B) where this bialgebra is called the extended Milnor coalgebra.
+At the prime $2$ this is described explicitly in \cite{BJ} (see Section 4 and Appendix B).
 Whereas the classical dual Steenrod is expressed as $\mathcal{S}_* = \mathbf{Z}/2[\xi_1,\xi_2,\dots]$, the extended Milnor coalgebra is $\mathcal{A} = \mathbf{Z}/2[a_{0}^{\pm 1},a_1,a_2,\dots]$.
-It is easy to see that there is an equivalence between the category of graded comodules over $\mathcal{S}_*$ and the category of comodules over $\mathcal{A}$.
-It is also easy to see that under this equivalence, the category of graded unstable comodules over $\mathcal{S}_*$ is equivalent to the category of 'positive' $\mathcal{A}$-comodules, i.e. comodules over the bialgebra $\mathcal{A}^{+} = \mathbf{Z}/2[a_{0},a_1,a_2,\dots]$.
+One can see that there is an equivalence between the category of graded comodules over $\mathcal{S}_*$ and the category of comodules over $\mathcal{A}$.
+One can also see that under this equivalence, the category of graded unstable comodules over $\mathcal{S}_*$ is equivalent to the category of 'positive' $\mathcal{A}$-comodules, i.e. comodules over the bialgebra $\mathcal{A}^{+} = \mathbf{Z}/2[a_{0},a_1,a_2,\dots]$.
 In \cite{POW} this result is extended to odd primes and generalized.
 Our Proposition \ref{non-negative-comodules} is a version for the Landweber-Novikov algebra.
 This goes back to \cite{MOR}.